 Italian Culture USA

 If Italian American culture just makes you think pizza and spaghetti, think again.
-While it's true that our nation’s 17 million Italian Americans have enriched our cuisine, the influence of Italian culture in the U.S. is far broader.
-In education, Montessori schools have broadened American models of learning with their focus on flexible learning.
-In literature, writers Don DeLillo and Gay Talese and poets Gregory Corso and Lawrence Ferlinghetti loom large.
-Film has been enriched by directors Martin Scorsese and Francis Ford Coppola and actors such as Robert De Niro and Nicholas Cage, while singers from 50's heart-throb Frank Sinatra to today's Ariana Grande continue to delight.
-In politics, House Speaker Nancy Pelosi is only one of a long line of leaders of Italian American heritage.
+While it's true that our nation’s 17 million Italian Americans have enriched our cuisine, their influence is far wider.
+In education, Montessori schools have broadened American models of learning.
+Film directors Martin Scorsese and Francis Ford Coppola have enriched American cinema, writers Don DeLillo and Gay Talese loom large in literature, and singers from 50's heart-throb Frank Sinatra to today's Ariana Grande continue to delight.
+In politics, the recent House Speaker Nancy Pelosi and the dozens of other current members of Congress continue a long line of leaders of Italian American heritage.

 Elaborate festivals, often with religious roots, are held throughout the year in most Little Italy communities.
 There are too many to list every festival in every community, so these are just some of the many great examples.
 If you plan to visit any Little Italy community, be sure to check online to see what festivals are celebrated there.